rubrikinc/use-case-powershell-backup-validation/docs/quick-start.md

 #### Rubrik SDK for PowerShell
 Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik functionality into their existing automation processes.
 While Rubrik APIs can be consumed natively, companies are at various stages in their automation journey with different levels of automation knowledge on staff.
 The Rubrik SDK for PowerShell is a project that provides a Microsoft PowerShell module for managing and monitoring Rubrik's Cloud Data Management fabric by way of published RESTful APIs.

+#### Rubrik PowerShell Backup Validation
+This module has been created to help validate and verify the different components of a Backup Validation.
+It provides functions to generate the different Json files, allowing for this to be automated.
+Furthermore, it comes bundled with the `New-BuildConfiguration` function, that assists with the creation and validation of your backup validation scenario, by providing an interactive experience in which leads the administrator through the process of creating your first backup validation scenario.

 #### VMware PowerCLI
 VMware PowerCLI is a PowerShell module built by VMware.
 It provides a command-line and scripting tool with hundreds of cmdlets to manage and automate tasks using PowerShell.
 It is available in the PowerShell Gallery, which makes it easy to install and update.